What Is The Meaning Of Linguistically

 • Applied Linguistics: The application of linguistic theories and methods to solve real-world problems, such as language teaching, translation, and speech therapy.

-Therefore, using "linguistically" means applying the principles and methodologies from any of these subfields to analyze, describe, or explain a particular phenomenon related to language.
+Because of this, using "linguistically" means applying the principles and methodologies from any of these subfields to analyze, describe, or explain a particular phenomenon related to language.

 The Evolution of Linguistic Thought: A Historical Perspective